Coffee4MePlz/PCA_ElectTransp/README.md

 ## Results

-The following is a Biplot, it is a plot of the two main PCA vectors, and all other entries in accordance to them.
-The data here is separated in two groups, a fast one and slow one, with the boundary being the median of the time for IET to reach 0.3 (Interfacial electron transfer), physically the IET means that most of the charge (about 70%) has been transferred to the surface already.
+The following is a Biplot, it is a plot of the two main PCA vectors, and all other entries in accordance with them.
+The data here is separated into two groups, a fast one and a slow one, with the boundary being the median of the time for IET to reach 0.3 (Interfacial electron transfer), physically the IET means that most of the charge (about 70%) has been transferred to the surface already.
 Therefore we divided the data as: fast < 32.5 = median of IET < slow

 ![Biplot of components 1 and 2](https://github.com/Coffee4MePlz/PCA_ElectTransp/blob/master/P1P2%20_plot.png "Biplot of components 1 and 2")

-By a direct look at the Biplot, one can see that mostly IET and dhd favour the 1st PC, and LL and LUMO are contrary to it.
-Similarly IET and BL favour PC2, while HH and dist are contrary.
+By a direct look at the Biplot, one can see that IET and dhd favor mostly the 1st PC, and LL and LUMO are contrary to it.
+Similarly, IET and BL favor PC2, while HH and dist are contrary to it.
 Also, our data is relatively well separated by our time criterion, since there is a small overlap of the ellipses (remember they are centered in their "center of mass").
 We can then conclude that IET, HH, LUMO, and LL are the main players in separating the data via the time criterion.
 If we were to develop a machine learning algorithm for optimization here, we would like for it to follow these parameters first, so it can get to the best results faster.